As used in this chapter, the following terms have the meanings indicated unless the context clearly requires otherwise:

 (b) The patient or research subject at the direction of the practitioner.

-(2) "Community-based care settings" include: Community residential programs for the developmentally disabled, certified by the department of social and health services under chapter 71A.12
+(3) "Community-based care settings" include: Community residential programs for persons with developmental disabilities, certified by the department of social and health services under chapter 71A.12

-(3) "Deliver" or "delivery" means the actual, constructive, or attempted transfer from one person to another of a legend drug, whether or not there is an agency relationship.
+(4) "Deliver" or "delivery" means the actual, constructive, or attempted transfer from one person to another of a legend drug, whether or not there is an agency relationship.

-(4) "Department" means the department of health.
+(5) "Department" means the department of health.

-(5) "Dispense" means the interpretation of a prescription or order for a legend drug and, pursuant to that prescription or order, the proper selection, measuring, compounding, labeling, or packaging necessary to prepare that prescription or order for delivery.
+(6) "Dispense" means the interpretation of a prescription or order for a legend drug and, pursuant to that prescription or order, the proper selection, measuring, compounding, labeling, or packaging necessary to prepare that prescription or order for delivery.

-(6) "Dispenser" means a practitioner who dispenses.
+(7) "Dispenser" means a practitioner who dispenses.

-(7) "Distribute" means to deliver other than by administering or dispensing a legend drug.
+(8) "Distribute" means to deliver other than by administering or dispensing a legend drug.

-(8) "Distributor" means a person who distributes.
+(9) "Distributor" means a person who distributes.

-(9) "Drug" means:
+(10) "Drug" means:

 (a) Substances recognized as drugs in the official United States pharmacopoeia, official homeopathic pharmacopoeia of the United States, or official national formulary, or any supplement to any of them;